joinself/self-sdk-examples/android/SelfExamples/README.md

 #### 5. Credential

+This app demonstrates:
-This app demonstrates how to handle incoming credential request, such as: liveness, email, agreement requests ...
+- handle incoming credential request, such as: liveness, email, ...
+- agreement/document request
+- receive custom credential message, store credentials in sdk, look up and display them on UI.

 - You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.